Search History, Family Crest & Coats of Arms

 Early History of the Search family

-Another 210 words (15 lines of text) covering the year 1630 is included under the topic Early Search History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Search research.
+Another 94 words (7 lines of text) covering the year 1630 is included under the topic Early Search History in all our PDF Extended History products and printed products wherever possible.

 Search Spelling Variations